Augusta University is one of two CRNA school in Georgia. They have recently transitioned to a DNP program as of June 2016.

 fax: (706) 721-8206

-*Fees and expenses includes estimated cost of books, lab fees, and other misc. school fees*
+*Fees and expenses include estimated cost of books, lab fees, and other misc. school fees*

 Academic and Clinical Experience

-In this front loaded nurse anesthetist program, your first three semesters will include didactic, during which you’ll gain experience in the human patient simulation lab.
+In this front loaded nurse anesthetist program, your first four semesters will include didactic, during which you’ll gain experience in the human patient simulation lab.

 At Augusta University, your clinical experience will take place in more than twenty health care sites across Georgia.